fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 The IETF is designing systems to send interactive audio and video such that it looks like HTTPS and HTTP to the proxies and firewalls.
-The reasons for doing this is that sometimes the proxies and firewalls allow this to work while the mechanisms and channels designed for sending audio and video data have been explicitly disabled by the firewall administrators.
+The reasons for doing this is that sometimes the proxies and firewalls allow this to work when the mechanisms and channels designed for sending audio and video data have been explicitly disabled by the firewall administrators.
 Many firewall administrators feel this circumvents the policy they are trying to enforce and desire a way to prevent this.
-Any scheme for preventing this has some risk of impacting normal HTTP traffic so there is a desire to provide guidance around ways to do that herein.
+Any scheme for preventing this has some risk of impacting normal HTTP traffic, so there is a desire to provide guidance around ways to do that in this draft.

-Any HTTP or HTTPS connection that sends more than 10 requests per second for longer than 10 seconds should be paused for 1 second and any HTTP/S requests from that client's IP address in the 1 second pause time should be buffered or simply dropped.
+Any HTTP or HTTPS connection that sends more than 10 requests per second for longer than 10 seconds should be paused for 1 second, and any HTTP/S requests from that client's IP address in the 1 second pause time should be buffered or simply dropped.
 This strategy ensures there is no impact to clients other than the one exceeding the rate limit and